-There generally is bipartisan interest in reforming the General Mining Law of 1872, which likely would include some form of royalty paid to the U.S. Treasury.
-The mining industry also is interested in removing alleged permitting delays, while some environment groups press for stricter environmental regulations.
+Another area of congressional interest is in reforming the General Mining Law of 1872, which likely would include some form of royalty paid to the U.S. Treasury.
+The mining industry also is interested in removing alleged permitting delays, while some environmental groups press for stricter environmental regulations.